Florence E Harmer, F.B.A., D.L. (1890-1960)

 Old label verso reads "The River at Chelsworth, Suffolk"

-As well as being an accomplished amateur painter, Florence Harmer was one of the leading authoriries on English history in the Anglo-Saxon period.
+As well as being an accomplished amateur painter, Florence Harmer was one of the leading authorities on the history of Anglo-Saxon England.
 She was educated at Girton College, Cambridge and was a senior lecturer at Manchester University in the 1940's and 50's.
 She was elected a Fellow of the British Academy in 1955 and won the prestigious Sir Israel Gollancz Prize in 1957.

 Retains its original 1950s frame.